Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Current Behavior Summary

-• Dirty buffers: tree-sitter path first, then AST-by-name fallback.
+• Dirty buffers: tree-sitter path first (validated), then AST-by-name fallback. goto_declaration_by_name is only used in the dirty path.

-• Clean buffers: AST-by-offset path first, then tree-sitter fallback.
+• Clean buffers: AST-by-offset path first, then tree-sitter fallback (validated). goto_declaration_by_name is not used in the clean path.

 • Tree-sitter results are validated against cursor identifier text before return.